-Because spirituality exists on a different plane of being from the physical and mental planes, figurative language is required to attempt description of all things spiritual.
+Because spirituality exists on a different plane of being from the physical and mental planes, figurative language is required to attempt description of all things spiritual and ineffable.
 The mind possesses the ability to perceive ordinary duality of the material level of being, but it also is capable of interpreting implications made by poetic devices.
 The great yogi, Paramahansa Yogananda, is the foremost poet of spirituality.
 In his collection of spiritual poems titled Whispers from Eternity, he offers some of his most beloved poems/prayers that plumb the spiritual world.

 The plane of extraordinary consciousness is evoked by the title of this volume.
 The speaker of the poems is listening to whispers from the Creator, Who encompasses the concepts of Infinity, Immortality, and Eternity along with Omnipresence and Omnipotence.
 The great guru demonstrates the process of listening to the ever-existing soul.
 When in quietness and stillness, eternity sends whispers to our souls, minds, and hearts, each human being is uplifted into a higher consciousness where one may commune with the Divine.

 Whispers from Eternity begins with the following dedication:

 In whom the Cosmic heart is ever throbbing equally.

 In the Foreword, Amelita Galli-Curci, the famous soprano writes, "The prayers in Whispers from Eternity serve to bring God closer to us, by describing the liberating feelings that arise from actual communion with Him."